Sensory Processing Disorder in Children At School

 This child may also find it hard to do regular classroom worksheets such as mazes, wordsearches and spot-the-differences.

-Poor tactile perception can cause a child to be clumsy with the use of his hands, perhaps breaking things owing to squeezing too hard, or dropping things because of not holding them firmly enough.
+Poor tactile perception can cause a child to be clumsy with the hands perhaps breaking things owing to squeezing too hard, or dropping things because of not holding them firmly enough.

-Tactile perception delays can make fine motor tasks such as fine craft work and handwriting more difficult, and the child may not be able to identify an object by feel instead of by sight.
+Tactile perception delays can also make cutting with scissors and handwriting more difficult, and the child may not be able to identify an object by feel instead of by sight.

 Back to Top